Randomized measurement protocols for lattice gauge theories: Particle number analysis

+We now turn to providing additional details for Fig.~\ref{fig:scalingpn}(b), which shows the sample cost scaling for estimating sector-wise $k$-purities for subsystems of size $N_A=N/2$ for a system in the ground state of the particle-number symmetry-preserving Hamiltonian in Eq.~(\ref{eq:HamiltonianModel1}).
+Recall, that we consider periodic boundary conditions and systems of size $N=4, 6, 8, 10, 12, 14, 16, 18$ with couplings such that $ma=0.05$ (i.e., a parameter regime where the ground state is entangled). $k$-purities can be extracted via randomized measurement schemes by utilizing the identities in Eq.~(\ref{eq:kpurities}), which hold when the expectation values $\langle P_U(b,s)^k\rangle$ taken with respect to the ensemble of random unitaries $\mathcal{E}$ converge to the value obtained for an ensemble that is an exact unitary $k$-design.

+A sufficient condition for this convergence is that $\mathcal{E}$ forms an approximate unitary $k$-design; however, note that it is possible that these expectation values converge to a fixed error for a smaller number of samples $N_\mathcal{E}$ than is needed to converge to the same fixed error in being a unitary $k$-design.
+This is indeed what is observed, as can be seen by comparing the number of samples needed for a convergent estimate of the $k$-purities, shown in Fig.~\ref{fig:True_purities_particle_number}(a), to the number of samples needed to reach an approximate unitary $k$-design, shown in Fig.~\ref{fig:scalingvslayers}(a).
+This is because an approximate unitary $k$-design will reproduce expectation values of all operators of degree $k$, whereas for this scheme, we must only reproduce the $k$-purities.
+It is also important to note that the accuracy is inherently dependent on the state under consideration; the $k$-design bound provides a worst case scenario.

-The sample cost scaling shown in Fig.~\ref{fig:scalingpn}(b) is entirely due to the number of shots per circuit $N_M$.
-In Fig.~\ref{fig:scalingpn}(b) we fix the number of ensembles ($N_\mathcal{E} =$ 1,428) for each data point and work in the large layer limit, $\ell=128$.
-Fig.~\ref{fig:True_purities_particle_number} demonstrates why this is a reasonable approach.
-In Fig.~\ref{fig:True_purities_particle_number}(a), we plot the number of ensembles $N_\mathcal{E}$ required to estimate the 2- and 3-purities to a relative error of $\epsilon = 0.05$ in the infinite shot limit $N_M \to \infty$.
-The necessary number of ensembles appears to peak and then decrease as a function of block dimension (though this trend cannot continue indefinitely, as one must always implement at least one random unitary).
-We expect this behavior to saturate for large enough block dimension, as the variance of the infinite shot purity estimator approaches a constant in the large Hilbert space dimension limit~\cite{van2012measuring}.
-More practically, Fig.~\ref{fig:True_purities_particle_number} shows that our choice of ($N_\mathcal{E} =$ 1,428) in Fig.~\ref{fig:scalingpn}(b) is well beyond the number of ensembles needed to predict the 2-purity to within 5 percent for all cases considered, so we can be confident in attributing the trend in sample cost to the number of shots required per ensemble.
+In Fig.~\ref{fig:True_purities_particle_number}(a), we have shown the number of ensembles $N_\mathcal{E}$ required to estimate the 2- and 3-purities to a relative error of $\epsilon = 0.05$ in the infinite shot limit $N_M \to \infty$.
+The necessary number of ensembles peaks and then begins to decrease as a function of block dimension.
+This trend cannot continue indefinitely (one must always implement at least one random unitary); consequently, we expect this behavior to saturate for large enough block dimension, as the variance of the infinite shot purity estimator approaches a constant in the large Hilbert space dimension limit~\cite{van2012measuring}.

+To create Fig.~\ref{fig:scalingpn}(b) we fix the number of ensembles $N_\mathcal{E} = 1428$, well beyond the the number of ensembles needed to predict the 2-purity and 3-purity to within 5 percent for all cases considered.
+Since $N_\mathcal{E}$ is constant, this allows us to consider the scaling of the sample cost to purely depend on the number of shots per random unitary from the ensemble (i.e. the number of measurements $N_M$ made in each random basis).
+Therefore the cost $N_M$ plotted in Fig.~\ref{fig:scalingpn}(b) is representative of the full sample cost of estimating the $2$-purity of the subsystem states $\rho_A$.

 As a sanity check on the $N_\mathcal{E}$ scaling, in Fig.~\ref{fig:True_purities_particle_number}(b) we plot the true $k$-purities for the states used to create Fig.~\ref{fig:scalingpn}(b) and Fig.~\ref{fig:True_purities_particle_number}(a).
 Note that the states, even for large Hilbert space dimension, have purities of order one.
 As the cost in $N_\mathcal{E}$ for purity estimation is expected to be largest in the pure state case \cite{van2012measuring}, this shows that the trend in Fig.~\ref{fig:True_purities_particle_number}(a) is not simply because states at large $N$ (large $d_s$) are less pure.